SpicyHolo/Multi-Agent-Path-planning-MIAPR-/README.md

 |--MULTI-AGENT-PATH-PLANNING-MIAPR-\
 |--PlanViz\
 These shoud be in the same folder.\
-Now within MULTI-AGENT-PATH-PLANNING-MIAPR folder is test.sh file that needs to be run from MULTI-AGENT-PATH-PLANNING-MIAPR
+Now within MULTI-AGENT-PATH-PLANNING-MIAPR folder is test.sh file that needs to be run from there.
+The description how to use it is in the begginig of a file.
+The number of simulated steps is determined by 161st line.